Home » By Course » Main Dishes » Chana Masala (Chickpea Curry)

 cooking vegetables and adding spices

-Stir in the tomatoes and ketchup and cook for 5 minutes. ย Add the chickpeas, broth, salt and bay leaves, bring to a boil, reduce the heat to medium-low, cover and simmer for 1 hour. ย Add more broth if the curry becomes too dry. ย Add salt to taste.
+Stir in the tomatoes and ketchup and cook for 5 minutes.
+Add the soaked chickpeas, broth, salt and bay leaves, bring to a boil, reduce the heat to medium-low, cover and simmer for 1 hour or until the chickpeas are nice and tender, stirring occasionally.
+Add more broth if the curry becomes too dry.
+Add salt to taste.

 Stir in the cilantro and simmer for another minute.